 Low-level concerns can be made in person, but staff are also encouraged to use the email address: lowlevelconcerns@hamptonschool.org.uk.
-Alternatively, they can download a Low Level Concerns Form (Appendix 1) which is available via Sharepoint - Low Level Concerns Form - and send it to the email address above once completed.
+Alternatively, they can download a Low Level Concerns Form (Appendix 1 of this Low Level Concerns policy) which is available via Sharepoint - Safeguarding (Low Level Concerns form) - and send it to the email address above once completed.